erlog/PersonalPodcastServerTools/README.md

 ## Features
  * Sync YouTube channels to a personal podcast feed to watch offline to avoid using up mobile data with streaming.
- * Download anything [YouTube-DL](https://github.com/rg3/youtube-dl) has support for via URL.
+ * Aggreggate anything [YouTube-DL](https://github.com/rg3/youtube-dl) has support for via URL.
- * Easy access to existing media files by replacing regular directory indexes with per-folder podcast feed indexes.
+ * Aggregation of remote server folders via scraping directory index pages.
- * Aggregation of remote server folders without mirroring content on the local server through a mix of SFTP and HTTP calls.
+ * Aggregation of non-podcast content via scraping web pages for downloadable links.
  * Aggregation of remote URL's to your personal podcast feed without mirroring content on the local server.
  * Credential caching via .netrc
  * Content metadata caching to avoid spamming remote servers with requests.